AaltoSciComp/docker-fgci-benchmark/README.md

     sudo docker run --hostname $(hostname)-benchmark --mount type=bind,source=/tmp/results,target=/results -it aaltoscienceit/fgci-benchmark:latest
     ```

+    Or with some sligthly different version of docker, the syntax for binding mountpoints is different:

+    ```sh
+    sudo docker run --hostname $(hostname)-benchmark -v /tmp/results:/results -it aaltoscienceit/fgci-benchmark:latest
+    ```

     Estimated runtime of the benchmarks is around 2 hours.

 ## Usage with Singularity